Step 6 - Vegetable Harvest

 • Some you harvest only once at the peak of ripeness like corn.

-• Others you can harvest several times like beans and Swiss chard if harvested regularly.
+• Others you can harvest several times like beans and Swiss chard if harvested regularly they will keep producing.

 • Some stay in the garden longer than others like carrots and celery.

-• The flavour of kale and cabbage for example is enhanced after a frost.
+• The flavour of kale and cabbage is enhanced after a frost.

-• Some plants preserve better than others like tomatoes.
+• Some vegetables preserve better than others like tomatoes.

 • Still others do not store well like spinach.